 - Want to be filled with the Spirit?
 Come.

 - Want to abide in Christ?
-Set your heart still in His presence and gaze into His eyes until the light from heaven falls gently into your soul.
+Set your heart still in His presence and gaze into His eyes until the light from heaven falls gently on your soul.

 Oh, wandering heart, stop and abide in Christ.
 Be filled with the Spirit and live.
 Come, taste and see that the Lord is good.
 In His provision of forgiveness we find mercy and in His faithfulness we find grace.

 My dreams pointed me in the right direction.
-If I what was offered on the silver platter, the expensive car and the massive ship.
+But if I had chosen the silver platter, the expensive car or that massive ship I still would have been without nothing.
+It was a lie, and that man was the enemy of my soul.
 None of them contained the Holy Spirit.
-No matter what choice I took in their direction I would lose.
+No matter what the choice I would lose.

 Are you ready to be filled?